 Where is Yellowstone filmed?
 A lot of people working on a TV series claim the location they shoot in is a character in the show.
-Normally this is a bit of a stretch, but when it comes to Yellowstone, it’s undoubtedly true.
+Normally this is a bit of a stretch, but when it comes to the Yellowstone timeline, it’s undoubtedly true.
 The trials and tribulations of John Dutton and his clan just wouldn’t be the same without the wide plains and towering mountains of Montana.

 But is the drama series actually filmed in Montana?
 Well, to celebrate Yellowstone season 5 finally hitting our screens, we’ve done some digging to find out exactly where Yellowstone is filmed.